TomerShweika/Forum-And-Any-do-list/README.md

-This is a php and mysql project.\n
+This is a php and mysql project.<br>
 The forum built with online posts throght ajax requests.\n Download the zip file.\n
 In your database import the .sql files .\n